bjthe4/bjthe4/README.md

-### Hello there 👋, I'm Benedict Iroha an Upcoming Software engineer
+### Hello there 👋, I'm Benedict Iroha an Upcoming Software engineer currently in TripleTen bootcamp.

-**bjthe4/bjthe4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+** I graduated Texas State University witth a bachlors in Industrial engineering.
+I'm currently in TripleTen bootcamp with dreams and aspirations of becoming a software engineer.
+I started this journey in October 20223 and gained multiple of skills and working knowlege like Javascript, Advanced HTML, CSS, Figma, amd Vs Code.
+Before this I also was in another bootcamp where I learned Git, docker, Ansible, AWS, Jenkins, and terraform.
+My past experiences has guided me into this path and unravel my true ppassion for software engineering.

-Here are some ideas to get you started:
+- 🔭 I’m currently working on Advanced Javasript Console and making my webpage reponsive.  https://bjthe4.github.io/se_project_aroundtheus/

-- 🔭 I’m currently working on ...
+- 🌱 I recently learned Advanced functions, event handlers, and elements with the programming language JavaScript.
-- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on a future Web design that has to do with python and JavaScript.
-- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking fto becoming a better and much improved Software engineer.
-- 🤔 I’m looking for help with ...
+- ⚡ Fun fact **I love to connect with people and also love working out.

 # Project links that I have done and currently working on:
 - https://bjthe4.github.io/se_project_about-me/
 - https://bjthe4.github.io/se_project_library/